 You can’t simply create an email campaign, send it to a thousand random email addresses, and hope it will make your business prosper.
 You need to have a well-defined strategy.

 Email marketing brings the best results when a brand builds relationships with customers based on trust, value, and assistance.
-Nurturing quality relationships takes a long time, naturally, you need to plan your email marketing on a few levels.
+Nurturing quality relationships takes a long time.
+Naturally, you need to plan your email marketing on a few levels.
 This article will help you work out your overall strategy and plan each step in detail.

 Let’s find out first why planning an email marketing strategy is worth your while.

-Why are email marketing plans important?
+Why are email marketing plans necessary?

 Here are the goals that a well thought out marketing plan will help you achieve:

 - Resource optimization.
-Having a plan helps you run your email marketing more accurately, spend less time and money on guesswork and build relationships with the right, precisely targeted audience.
+Having a plan helps you run your email marketing more accurately, spend less time and money on guesswork, and build relationships with the right, precisely targeted audience.

 - Understand your audience.
 No planning is possible without data.
 To develop a strategy, you need to learn a lot about your audience, their tastes, preferences, and behavior.
 Developing a plan will motivate you to gain fresh insights about your subscribers.